This page was reviewed under our medical and editorial policy by

 Gonadotropin hormones, luteinizing hormone (LH) and follicle-stimulating hormone (FSH), regulate ovulation, estrogen, progesterone and testosterone levels, and how much sperm is made by the testicles.

-Pituitary tumors are diagnosed through taking images of the area and testing your blood and urine.
-There are many different tests that help diagnose these tumors, including:
+Pituitary tumors are diagnosed through taking images of the area and testing the patient's blood and urine.
+Some of the tests that help diagnose these tumors are listed below.

 Standard treatment for pituitary tumors includes surgery, radiation therapy and drug therapy.
 Chemotherapy may be used for rare, cancerous tumors.